marcoshsq/PY4E/02_Final_Level_Projects/Suggested_projects.md

 ### Rock, paper, scissors game:

 You'll need random.choice(), if statements, and  user inputs.
 This is a great project to help you build on the fundamentals like conditionals and functions.
+[Here's an example](https://github.com/marcoshsq/Python_Crash_Course/blob/main/02_Final_Level_Projects/rock_paper_scissors.py)

 ### Hangman game: